 Sometimes, I think my dad is allergic to self-care.

 Never enough.
-Using music and writing and art in all its forms, to emphasize whatever feeling I’m feeling.
+Using music and writing and art in all its forms to emphasize whatever feeling I’m feeling.
 Productive, sad, in love, restless, frustrated, too much… Whatever it is.

-Pushing it to the limit only means making room for overcoming those limitations, creating new rules, making better mistakes.
+Pushing it to the limit means making room for overcoming those limitations, creating new rules, making better mistakes.